wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-migration-to-microsoft-365/includes/6-analyze-network-considerations-for-your-mail-migration.md

  -  Identify your available network capacity and determine the maximum upload capacity.
- -  Contact your ISP to confirm your assigned bandwidth and to get details about restrictions, such as the total amount of data that can be transferred in a specific period of time.
+ -  Contact your ISP to confirm your assigned bandwidth.
+Your ISP can also provide details about restrictions, such as the total amount of data that can be transferred in a specific period of time.
  -  Use tools to evaluate your actual network capacity.
 Make sure you test the end-to-end flow of data from your on-premises data source to the Microsoft datacenter gateway servers.
  -  Identify other loads on your network (for example, backup utilities and scheduled maintenance) that can affect your network capacity.